karyontech/karyon/p2p/README.md

 # karyons p2p

 karyons p2p serves as the foundational stack for the karyons project.
-It offers a modular, lightweight, and customizable p2p network stack that seamlessly integrates with any p2p project.
+It offers a lightweight, extensible, and customizable peer-to-peer (p2p) network stack that seamlessly integrates with any p2p project.

 ## Architecture